craue/CraueFormFlowBundle/README.md

 - use the `form_options` step option, or
 - use the flow's `setGenericFormOptions` method.

-The generated step-based validation group will be added by the flow, unless the `validation_groups` option is set to `false` or a closure.
+The generated step-based validation group will be added by the flow, unless the `validation_groups` option is set to `false`, a closure, or a GroupSequence.
 In this case, it will **not** be added by the flow, so ensure the step forms are validated as expected.

 ## Disabling revalidation of previous steps